sunil16/short_url/README.md

 ### Installation

-Find Lat and Lng requires [Flask](https://flask.palletsprojects.com/en/1.1.x/) v1.1.1+ to run.
+Short url service requires [Flask](https://flask.palletsprojects.com/en/1.1.x/) v1.1.1+ to run.

 Install the dependencies and devDependencies and start the server.